We advise beginners first to play a few games to familiarize with how the game works.

 The corners are stable discs, but also the discs next to the corner on the edges, etc...

 The easiest way to increase your relative mobility compared to that of your opponent is to have fewer pieces on the board.

 Your opponent knows this as well and will probably try to do the same.

-The discs which have empty neighbouring squares form the frontier while those that do not are called interior discs.
+The discs which have empty neighboring squares form the frontier while those that do not are called interior discs.

-The less frontier discs you have, the less choices your opponent has.
-That is the key in winning the battle for mobility.
+The fewer frontier discs you have, the fewer choices your opponent has.
+That is the key to winning the battle for mobility.

 If a player has only one legal move, no matter how bad it is strategically for them, he must take it.

 Force your opponent this way to place a disc next to a corner.

 In order to do this, you probably have to sacrifice some of your discs in order to gain something better.

 As there is an even number of squares on the board and black always plays first, this means that white always plays last.
 This is known as parity.